Bnz-0/logiq/docs/Uses_of_logiq.md

 ### Adding another qubit to make things more intresting

 Re-start creating 2 different qubit.
-Now, you have to know that **in logiq all qubit have a life of its own**, so the concept of _registers_ and _position of the qubits_ dows not exists here!
+Now, you have to know that **in logiq all qubit have a life of its own**, so the concept of _registers_ and _position of the qubits_ does not exists here!

 ```python
 #creating q0 and q1 with same state (|0>)